calvin-cs262-fall20-teamF/Project/online-help.md

 Each pin’s color indicates the busyness level at that location as reported by other people.
 We use the scale below to generalize activity levels:
-- Green: not busy,
+- Green: not busy
-- Green-yellow: slightly busy,
+- Green-yellow: slightly busy
-- Yellow: busy,
+- Yellow: busy
-- Orange: very busy,
+- Orange: very busy
-- Red: extremely busy.
+- Red: extremely busy